 Using the term ‘hacking’ for every cybersecurity attack is wrong.
 Rather, hacking involves evil actions by a person whose main intention is to take advantage of any weakness in your network security so that they can gain unauthorized access to your computer network.
 According to statistics, hacking is among the common causes of data breaches GDPR, as over 40% of cybersecurity breaches are done by a known person of the victim.
 For businesses, such breaches mostly happen when their Wi-Fi gets hacked.
 This can easily be stopped with the help of Cisco Wi-Fi routers, which use three types of password encryptions, from the easily readable clear text to the MD5 Hash algorithm.
 No unauthorized person will ever be able to get hold of your network if you use their Wi-Fi router.

 Denial of Service (DoS)

 A Denial of Service is a type of cyber attack which mostly happens to websites with high traffic and a lot of users.
 In a DoS attack, the users of a website are somehow decided on the services of that website.
 The network of a website is somehow suspended, mostly temporarily.
-It is mostly done by flooding the host server of the website with unlimited requests, with which their servers’ overload and the organic traffic of the website also get suspended.
-The most common of such recent security breaches happened with Facebook Inc. owned applications such as Instagram, WhatsApp, and Facebook, wherein no user was able to access their accounts.
-The easiest way to avoid this is to keep away from fraud emails and software, while also keeping encryption on your network keys.
-To conclude, if you want to keep the security breaches at bay, all you need to do is install software from trustable companies such as Microsoft and use hardware of brands such as Cisco.
+It is mostly done by flooding the host server of the website with unlimited requests, with which their servers overload, and the organic traffic of the website also gets suspended.
+The most common of such recent security breaches happened with Facebook Inc.-owned applications such as Instagram, WhatsApp, and Facebook, wherein no user was able to access their accounts.
+The easiest way to avoid this is to keep away from fraudulent emails and software, while also keeping encryption on your network keys.
+To conclude, if you want to keep the security breaches at bay, all you need to do is install software from trustable companies such as Microsoft and use the hardware of brands such as Cisco.

 Call us at (914) 355-5800 to know more or email us at email@example.com